Mailing address:

 Prostate Cancer Risk and Screening

-A major focus of our research is assessing new biomarkers to better predict those with aggressive cancers and providing options to men with increased risk of prostate cancer.
-Not all men require genetic testing.
-However, there are specific instances in which genetic testing would be helpful, especially those with a strong family history of breast and prostate cancer, especially young age, or metastatic prostate cancer.
-Different types of genetic testing are available; therefore, consultation is recommended to determine which would be more useful.
-We offer new testing the will provide a genetic risk score that may provide more information on your specific risk for prostate cancer and we could gage you screening intensity with specific information.
+A major focus of our research is assessing new biomarkers to better predict those with aggressive cancers and provide options for men with an increased risk of prostate cancer.
+Not all men require genetic testing; however, there are specific instances in which it would be helpful, especially for those with a strong family history of breast and prostate cancer, particularly at a young age, or metastatic prostate cancer.
+Different types of genetic testing are available; therefore, consultation is recommended to determine which would be most useful.
+We offer new testing that will provide a genetic risk score, which may give more information on your specific risk for prostate cancer, allowing us to gauge your screening intensity with specific information.

 Elevated Prostate Specific Antigen (PSA)

-PSA or Prostate Specific Antigen is a blood test traditionally used for prostate cancer screening.
-New data have suggested that this blood test may not be the best test for prostate cancer, yet is still very powerful.
-PSA lab values tend to rise and fall; therefore, potentially giving a false reading.
-There are many other tests that can be utilized in addition to PSA, but sometimes a simple conversation regarding you risk factors could be allow more expensive tests to be avoided.
-I explain that ordering a test because it is available is not the correct approach.
-We could determine how we would use the information various tests specific to your situation.
-Only after we have a clear understanding of how we will use a particular test would we embark on more expensive tests.
-On the "My Approach" page is a risk calculator that I utilize to describe risk and a a focal point of our discussions.
+PSA, or Prostate-Specific Antigen, is a blood test traditionally used for prostate cancer screening.
+New data have suggested that this blood test may not be the best option for prostate cancer, yet it remains very powerful.
+PSA lab values tend to rise and fall, potentially giving a false reading.
+There are many other tests that can be utilized in addition to PSA, but sometimes a simple conversation regarding your risk factors can allow more expensive tests to be avoided.
+I explain that ordering a test simply because it is available is not the correct approach.
+We should determine how we would use the information from various tests specific to your situation.
+Only after we have a clear understanding of how we will use a particular test would we embark more specific and expensive tests.
+On the "My Approach" page is a calculator that I utilize to describe risk and serve as a focal point for our discussions.

 Prostate Biopsy